 Basics: Tampons are plugs of cotton or other materials that you slide into your vagina with a cardboard or plastic tube to guide it into place.
 Once inside, your vagina hugs it so it stays put.
 You shouldn’t be able to feel it.
 Sizes range from light to super-absorbent.

 Tampons have a string, or wick, that you gently pull to remove them.
-You should change a tampon every four to six hours to prevent leakage and infection.
+You should change a tampon every four hours or so to prevent leakage and infection.

 PMS and Ovulation